1508/boilerplate-3.0/README.md

 The setup is made so that if you create a SCSS file somewhere in the sass folder, and call it something that ends with `_umbraco.scss`, the contents of that file will be included in the Umbraco backend via the 1508 Styling plugin.

-So if you are makeing a custom module for an Image Gallery for the site, you would perhaps have a sass-file for the regular styling called  `_image-gallery.scss`.
+So if you are making a custom module for an Image Gallery for the site, you would perhaps have a sass-file for the regular styling called  `_image-gallery.scss`.
 To make custom styling for this module in the Umbraco backend, create a file called `_image-gallery_umbraco.scss`.
 Simple!

-In order for this to work, the backend module needs to output different markup in the frontend and in the backend.
-Troels and/or Patrick will know how to enable this when building the backend for the modules.
+In order for this to work, the backend module inUmbraco needs to output different markup in the frontend and in the backend.
+Troels will know how to enable this when building the backend for the modules.